Shared ownership is another way to get on the ladder, if you’re struggling to buy your own place.

 Before you consider applying for anything, get to know your credit score and understand how to improve it.

 There are the upfront costs to buy your share of the property and then there are ongoing costs like your rent.
-Your landlord will typically charge you 2.75% rent on its share.
+Upfront costs include your deposit and all the usual fees that come with getting a mortgage, such as valuation fees and legal fees.

 And if you use a mortgage to buy your share, you’ll be making monthly mortgage payments as well, so be sure you can afford all of this before you apply.